feihong/chinese-music-processors/streetvoice/README.md

 ## Usage

 1. `source ~/.nvm/nvm.sh` (if `nvm` is not started automatically in `~/.bash_profile`)
-1. `yarn upgrade` to upgrade mitmproxy (optional)
+1. `yarn upgrade:python` to upgrade mitmproxy and other Python dependencies (optional)
 1. `yarn clean` to clear downloaded assets from previous run
-1. `yarn start:proxy`
+1. `yarn start`
-1. In browser, set proxy to host: localhost, port: 8080
 1. Load a playlist page ([example](https://streetvoice.com/megafeihong/playlists/608652/))
 1. Start playing playlist
 1. Switch to album cover mode